-Today, the Oregon Conservation Network – a coalition of environmental advocates from across Oregon coordinated by the Oregon League of Conservation Voters –together announced their 2015 Priorities for a Healthy Oregon.
+The Oregon Conservation Network – a coalition of environmental advocates from across Oregon coordinated by the Oregon League of Conservation Voters – has announced their 2017 Priorities for a Healthy Oregon.

 As session advances, OCN will share other bills of support or concern via a weekly Hotlist that goes to legislators and the press.
 The coalition also works to identify bills that would particularly harm the environment, the worst of which become Major Threats to a Healthy Oregon.